2023 Most Popular Psychology Master's Degree Schools in Ohio

 Read full report on Psychology at University of Cincinnati - Main Campus

 The in-demand master’s degree programs at Tiffin University helped the school earn the #2 place on this year’s ranking of the most popular psychology schools in Ohio.
-Located in the town of Tiffin, Tiffin University is a private not-for-profit college with a small student population.
+Located in the town of Tiffin, Tiffin University is a private not-for-profit school with a small student population.

 Women make up 91% of the psychology majors at the school.